robotframework/robotframework/doc/python/PythonTutorial.rst

   a really common need in test automation.

-* Python has a really fast regular expression engine and it uses a syntax that is derived from Perl's regexp syntax similarly as e.g. Java.
+* Python has a really fast regular expression engine and it uses a syntax derived from Perl's regexp syntax similarly as Java and many other languages.

 * A good introduction is
   http://diveintopython.org/regular_expressions/index.html